Jay23Cee/resume.md/Resume.md

 _ **Computer Science Tutor** _

-_West Los Angeles College – Fall 2018 – Summer 2019_
+_West Los Angeles College – August 2018 – December 2019_

 - Assist students that need help understanding their assignment in Computer Science (Python, Java, Swift, C++,Html, CSS, Javascript)

-_USC Upward bound /Trio – Fall 2018 – Summer 2019_
+_USC Upward bound /Trio – August 2018 – July 2019_

 - Assist student in comprehending the subject being presented.
 (Python &amp; C++)

 **Internship**

-**Los Angeles Department of Transportation** Jun 2019 – Dec 2019
+**Los Angeles Department of Transportation** June 2019 – December 2019

 - Gathering Data of the Scooters in the County of Los Angeles using an API.
 - Data Scientist in training.